Thailand Food Guide – How to Eat and Order Like a Local Thai

 Thai Khao Mok Gai ข้าวหมกไก่

-Muslim and Indian influence has made it to Thailand’s culinary circle in the form of this popular chicken and rice dish called Khao Mok Gai.
+Muslim and Indian influence has made it to Thailand’s culinary circle through this popular chicken and rice dish called Khao Mok Gai.

-There’s a ton of traditional Indian and Arab spices in khao mok gai like cardamon, turmeric, bay leaves and yes even saffron.
+There are a ton of traditional Indian and Arab spices in khao mok gai like cardamon, turmeric, and bay leaves.
+Fancier restaurants even use saffron for this dish, which makes it pricier.

 As a result, the rice is a distinct yellow after being cooked with those fragrant aromatic spices.
-And the chicken is buried, mok “หมก” in the rice to infuse more flavor into a large pot of rice.
+The chicken is buried, mok “หมก” to infuse more flavor into a large pot of rice.

 Most shops selling khao mok gai are halal-certified and run by Muslim owners.